David Bromell, Chair

 I joined the committee of the Aoraki centre as the treasurer and have also served as the committee chair.
 I am a volunteer home tutor and I look forward to learning something new every lesson.
 I have been on the National Board since May 2014.

-A lawyer at a High Court in India, he was also an executive committee member of the High Court Bar and on the panel of boards, authorities and corporations.
-Gurbrinder has a degree in law and a bachelor’s degree in English Literature, Communication Skills and Sociology.
+A lawyer at a High Court in India, I was also an executive committee member of the High Court Bar and on the panel of boards, authorities and corporations.
+I have a degree in law and a bachelor’s degree in English Literature, Communication Skills and Sociology.

-Having studied and requalified in New Zealand, and been admitted as a barrister and solicitor at the High Court in Auckland, Gurbrinder worked at law firms on the North Shore and central Auckland, before joining a city-based law firm with a focus on litigation.
-He now runs his private practice and is on the committee of the Auckland District Law Society.
+Having studied and requalified in New Zealand, and been admitted as a barrister and solicitor at the High Court in Auckland, I worked at law firms on the North Shore and central Auckland, before joining a city-based law firm with a focus on litigation.
+I now run a private practice and am on the committee of the Auckland District Law Society.

-Gurbrinder served as the Deputy-Chair of the Auckland Regional Migrant Services (ARMS) for five years.
-He has advised many social and community organisations and has been on ethnic media discussing community and legal issues.
-He has advised the Indian High Commission to New Zealand on legal matters.
+I served as the Deputy-Chair of the Auckland Regional Migrant Services (ARMS) for five years.
+I have advised many social and community organisations and have been on ethnic media discussing community and legal issues.
+I have also advised the Indian High Commission to New Zealand on legal matters.

-Gurbrinder has had a long association with English Language Partners as an ESOL home tutor, committee member and Chair of the North Shore centre, a member of the Ethnic Advisory Group and as a member of the National Board.
+I have had a long association with English Language Partners as an ESOL home tutor, committee member and chair of the North Shore centre, a member of the Ethnic Advisory Group and as a member of the National Board.

 I am a researcher and evaluator who has worked in a variety of roles across the education sector.
 It started with roles on kindergarten and primary school committees, then as a secondary school English teacher and Head of Department.
 Following this came roles as a public servant with the Ministry of Education, one of which was to manage literacy and numeracy in the school sector.
 For the last 11 years I have worked in the tertiary sector managing research programmes and conducting research and evaluation.
 I currently work as an independent contractor, and also for Heathrose Research and the Industry Training Federation.